NomicFoundation/hardhat/docs/hardhat-network/reference/README.md

 Its value should be `"auto"` or a number (in wei).
 This parameter behaves like `gas`.
 Default value: `"auto"`.

-Note when when using `ethers` this value will not be applied.
+Note that when using `ethers` this value will not be applied.

 #### `gasMultiplier`